jonsag/avrComponentTester/README.md

     -b baudrate; override the RS-232 connection baud rate -e ; causes a chip erase to be executed
     -F ; override device signature check
-    -v ; enable verbose output, more -v options increase verbosity level -U <memtype:op:filename[:format]>
+    -B bitclock; specify the bit clock period for the JTAG interface or the ISP clock -v ; enable verbose output, more -v options increase verbosity level -U <memtype:op:filename[:format]>
         flash; the flash ROM of the device